-If you’re the victim of an automobile accident, you have questions that need answers.
-Naturally, you want to know how and when your medical bills will get paid and how much somebody else’s negligence will cost you when it’s all is said and done.
+If you’re the victim of an automobile accident in Atlanta or anywhere else in Georgia, you have questions that need answers.
+Naturally, you want to know how and when your medical bills will get paid and how much somebody else’s negligence will cost you when it’s all said and done.
 Wondering what you might expect in terms of compensation for your losses is totally normal.
-Unfortunately, the question doesn’t come with an easy answer.

 - All medical costs past, present, and future